RYTEN HIKING GUIDE

 For either route, take the E10 towards the village of Fredvang and cross the two bridges.

 Direct Route: After crossing the two bridges, follow the sign posts towards ‘Yttersand.’
-You will pass the turnoff towards Fredvang, keep going straight, but now keep track of the distance; the parking area will be in 850 meters from this point.
+You will pass the turnoff towards Fredvang, keep going straight.
 Follow the road past the ‘Frankenstein’ barn as it turns towards the left.
-After another 500 meters, look for the white house with a 2 car garage on the left side of the road.
-Immediately after the house, you will see a tourist info sign and a small grassy area to park.
+After a few hundred meters, look for sign posted parking area on the left side of the road.
 Park here.

 Via Kvalvika Beach: After crossing the twin bridges, turn left into Fredvang and continue along the road through the village.
 After approximately 3 km (from the turn) you will see a red boat shed on the left near the water.
 Immediately past this is a paved parking turnout large enough for 7-8 cars.
 Park here.